-After the higher school, he studied at the Music University of Lucerne (Hochschule Luzern Musik).
+After the higher school, he studied at the University of Lucerne (Hochschule Luzern Musik).
 Samuel Mösching completed a Masters of Performance and Composition in 2011.
 During that time Samuel became an active member of the jazz scene in Europe.
-He made connections with Irish, English and German musicians and played shows in those countries and in Switzerland.
+He made connections with Irish, English and German musicians and played shows all over Europe.
 Samuel made several CD recordings during that time in studio and live contexts.
-Three albums were recorded with the band Sonic Fusion and a production with Samuel Mösching’s original material played by the Aido Trio was made in this period (Punta Cana, 2012).
+Three live albums were recorded with the band Sonic Fusion and a production with Samuel Mösching’s original material played by the Aido Trio was made in this period (Punta Cana, 2012).

 Mösching has traveled to Chicago several times to network with other musicians; there, he has been a frequent guest on jam sessions and invited as special guest in concerts with important musicians like Grammy nominee Mars Williams, former AACM-President Ed Wilkerson, jazz veteran Vincent Davis and guitarist John Stowell.

 In 2013 Samuel Mösching finally moved to the U.S. permanently.
-Ever since he recorded albums with his own Trio, drum legend Rusty Jones, Reuben Gingrich, the Shout Section Bigband and the Atticus Lazenby Group.
-The Swiss guitarist had the opportunity to perform on CBS for the Stephen Colbert Late Show and on Windy City Live as well as at the Blue Note and the Lincoln Center in NYC, the Kennedy Center in Washington D.C., the Chicago Jazz Festival, the Hyde Park Jazz Fest, the Ravinia Festival, and venues like Room 43, the Whistler, the Logan Center, the Arts Incubator, Martyrs and the Beat Kitchen.
-He can be seen frequently with artists such as Zeshan B, Maggie Brown, Jimmy Bennington, Andrew Lawrence, Corbin Andrick, Wanees Zazour, Jim Baker, Mars Williams, Brian Smith, Steve Hunt, Brian Sandstrom, Peter Manheim, among others.
+Ever since he recorded albums with his own Trio, drum legend Rusty Jones and Reuben Gingrich.
+The Swiss guitarist had the opportunity to perform on CBS for the Stephen Colbert Late Show and on Windy City Live as well as at the Blue Note and the Lincoln Center in NYC, the Kennedy Center in Washington D.C., the Chicago Jazz Festival, the Ravinia Festival, and venues like the Green Mill and the Jazz Showcase.
+He can be seen frequently with artists such as Isaiah Collier, Zeshan B and Maggie Brown.

 The album Up with the New Samuel Mösching trio was released in 2013.
-In 2015 Samuel Mösching released hs first solo album Room 3 and in 2016, one year after the passing of drummer Rusty Jones, the album Some Other Tree got released under ears&eyes Records.
+In 2015 Samuel Mösching released hs first solo album Room 3 and in 2016, one year after the passing of drummer Rusty Jones, the album Some Other Tree got released on ears&eyes Records.